nagydani/seedling/sprout/TUTORIAL.md

 through what either lets through, we use disjunction.
 To combine filters so that only what passes both passes, we just put them after one another (for efficiency, use the one that is less likely to succeed first).
-In Seed, function composition is this simple.
+In Sprout, function composition is this simple.

 Now that we have seen how to use our `scan&` generator, we